SigmaRichards/OCLLyapunov/README.md

 We can generate a fractal by considering the grid/matrix of $r_A,r_B$ pairs over a given range in $\mathcal{R}^2$ for some initial starting value $x_0$.

+## To-do

+Here's some things that need to be done to make this more usable.
+These can be split into tasks I actually plan to implement, and tasks which I probably won't.

+Probable:
+ - [ ] Move colour compute to kernel
+ - [ ] Verbose mode - runtime analysis
+ - [ ] Find source of driver crash?
+I think this is a problem with spending too much time in kernel execution, however, I can never consistently recreate this issue.
+If this occurs, drop the value for `-n` by somne multiple (e.g. 10, 100 etc.) and set `-r` to that multiple. `-r` will re run the kernel after finishing `-n` iterations so the kernel should respond faster.

+Improbable
+ - [ ] Error checking - OCL or otherwise
+ - [ ] Rebase inputs - it's gross moving around so many parameters.